ronar/Gofy/README.md

 I want make playable build ASAP with poor UI :).
 And then combine that code with graphics.

 All game's data borrowed from http://www.arkhamhorrorwiki.com/ along with scanning of real cards.

+UPD 03/05/2014:
+Encounter cards ready (xml files)!
+Only left to code actions.

+Now implementing investigators and start of the game.